 Of course, the other person might not agree with your interpretation of the disagreement.
 Some people won’t accept that you can disagree with them and will try to change you.
 That doesn’t mean that you have to change.
 You can listen without agreeing.
 You can share without obligating anyone else to agree with you.

 In this post, I’m primarily focusing on disagreements with someone we want to be in relationship with.
 I’m not telling you to engage with everyone who disagrees with you, to stay in relationships that don’t feel right to you, or to tolerate disrespectful treatment.
 Please take care of yourself.
-Instead, the point is that we don’t have to let disagreements get in the way of relationships if we don’t want to.
-Disagreement doesn’t inherently mean there’s something wrong.
+Instead, the point is that disagreement doesn’t mean relationship is impossible and conflict isn’t something to avoid at all costs.

 I’m also not trying to tell you how you should feel in the face of disagreement.
 How you feel is how you feel.
 I still often feel very nervous in the midst of disagreement.
 The important thing is to be aware of how you engage with disagreement.
 You do not have to diminish yourself to fit others’ opinions.